kuramin/3D_Buildings/3D_Buildings/README.txt

 Current project performs classification of a point cloud to classes of Ground, Vegetation and Buildings and than visualizes members of these classes using OpenGL.
 The input point cloud is a part of result of aerial laser scanning of a village.
+The exe-file "3D_Buildings_prj.exe" is located in the folder "../3D_Buildings/3D_Buildings/3D_Buildings_prj/Release/

 Description
 During execution the program performs the following actions: